Gray Mortar & Pestle Set

 Understated Elegance for Effortless Grinding

 Thoughtfully designed for ease and efficiency, this ceramic mortar features a smooth interior that makes grinding quick and hassle-free—no grooves, no clogging.
 Instead, it relies on a smart, functional shape that ensures ingredients glide smoothly without sticking, allowing for easy cleanup and full spice extraction.
+This set, measuring approximately 5.5 inches in diameter and weighing around 2 pounds, is perfect for crushing toasted sesame seeds, blending fresh herbs for culinary creations, or preparing nutritious baby meals.

 Product Information